marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 [^lawyer]: I'm not a lawyer but probably [Privacy Act 2020](https://www.legislation.govt.nz/act/public/2020/0031/latest/LMS23223.html)?
 I'm not sure if New Zealand has an equivalent of the [CFAA](https://en.wikipedia.org/wiki/Computer_Fraud_and_Abuse_Act).

-[^metacognition]: I assumed this was the name of a healthcare provider but I can't seem to find any obvious web presence for them.
+[^metacognition]: I assume this was the name of a healthcare provider but I can't seem to find any obvious web presence for them.

 [^active]: Active here means that the ransom is still pending and the deadline has not been reached.
 I have no idea if there is an official term of art.